COVID-19 Antibody Testing

 Testing at LifeServe

-LifeServe Blood Center’s antibody testing is being performed by the Iowa State University’s Research Laboratory.
+LifeServe Blood Center’s antibody testing is being performed by the State Hygienic Laboratory at The University of Iowa.
 They are using a test called SARS-CoV-2 ELISA (IgG), which is produced by EUROIMMUN.

 This is not a diagnostic test that will determine if you have the COVID-19 virus.
 If you believe you have the active virus, please do not come to a LifeServe location.